 - Defends clients undergoing investigation for health care fraud by the U.S. Department of Justice, the U.S. Department of Health and Human Services’ Office of Inspector General, and other state and federal governmental authorities

-- Defends clients in white-collar criminal matters, and performs internal investigations for entities facing potential action by state and federal governments, including the New York State Department of Financial Services, various state attorney general offices, and the National Credit Union Administration
+- Defends corporations and individuals in white-collar criminal matters, and performs internal investigations for entities facing potential action by state and federal governments, including the New York State Department of Financial Services, various state attorney general offices, and the National Credit Union Administration

 - Serves as defense counsel in connection with False Claims Act cases (including qui tam litigation)

-- Counsels clients on federal and state health care fraud and abuse laws, including the Stark Law and the Anti-Kickback Statute, state corporate practice of medicine requirements, nonprofit and tax-exemption laws and regulations, state licensure requirements, enforcement trends, regulatory issues, and voluntary disclosures
+- Counsels clients on federal and state health care fraud and abuse laws, including the Stark Law and the Anti-Kickback Statute, state licensure requirements, enforcement trends, regulatory issues, and voluntary disclosures

 Ms. Jampol was appointed to the Law360 White Collar Editorial Advisory Board in 2017 and 2020.
 She was cited by Chambers USA: America’s Leading Lawyers for Business among the “Leaders in Their Field,” in the New Jersey—Litigation: White-Collar Crime & Government Investigations category (2020, 2021).
-Ms. Jampol was recommended by The Legal 500 United States 2017 in the areas of Healthcare: Health Insurers and Healthcare: Service Providers.
-Her peers have selected her for inclusion in The Best Lawyers in America© (2020) in the field of Criminal Defense: White Collar.
+Ms. Jampol was recommended by The Legal 500 United States in the areas of Healthcare: Health Insurers and Healthcare: Service Providers (2017).
+Her peers selected her for inclusion in The Best Lawyers in America© (2020-2021) in the field of Criminal Defense: White Collar.
 Ms. Jampol received the 2015 U.S. Department of Justice Criminal Division Assistant Attorney General’s Distinguished Service Award (one of only six trial teams nationwide to receive this honor) and the 2016 New Jersey Women in Law Enforcement Meritorious Achievement Award, in which she was recognized for her excellent advocacy and litigation skills and her unwavering dedication to justice.
 Additionally, Ms. Jampol was nominated for the Executive Office of the U.S. Attorneys Director’s Award for Superior Performance as an Assistant U.S. Attorney, in 2006, 2012, and 2016.

 - Northwestern Pritzker School of Law (J.D., cum laude, 1998)